sematext/docs/docs/integration/hadoop.md

 #### Chart: NameNode HDFS Nodes
 Metric Name | Metric Description
 --- | ---
-live nodes |
-dead nodes |
-decom nodes |
+live nodes | Calculates the number of live nodes in a cluster dead nodes | Counts the number of dead nodes that exist in a cluster decom nodes | Counts the number of decommissioned nodes that exist in a cluster

 #### Chart: NameNode Files
 Metric Name | Metric Description
 --- | ---
-total files |
-created files |
-appended files |
-renamed files |
-deleted files |
-create file ops |
-get listing ops |
-delete file ops |
-file info ops |
+total files | Counts the total number of files in a cluster created files | Counts the number of files created in a cluster appended files | Counts the number of files appended in a cluster renamed files | Counts the number of files renamed in a cluster deleted files | Counts the number of files deleted in a cluster create file ops | Counts the number of create file operations occurring in a cluster get listing ops | Counts the number of get listing operations occurring in a cluster delete file ops | Counts the number of delete file operations occurring in HDFS file info ops | Counts the number of file access operations occurring in the cluster

 #### Chart: NameNode Fs Blocks
 Metric Name | Metric Description
 --- | ---
-blocks total |
-corrupt blocks |
-excess blocks |
-missing blocks |
-blocks pending deletion |
-blocks pending replication |
-scheduled replication blocks | under replicated blocks |
+blocks total | Counts the current number of blocks allocated in a cluster. corrupt blocks | Counts the number of corrupt blocks in a cluster.
+Corrupt blocks can be caused by one or more datanodes being down.
+This value should be zero or below an acceptable threshold excess blocks | Counts the number of excess blocks in a cluster.
+Excess blocks can be caused by a namenode losing heartbeats from one or more datanodes, and this causes the scheduling of extra replicas missing blocks | Counts the number of missing blocks in a cluster.
+Missing blocks can be caused by datanodes being down.
+This value should be zero or below an acceptable threshold blocks pending deletion | Counts the number of blocks that are waiting for deletion.
+Datanodes that are back online after being down reduces the number of blocks waiting for deletion blocks pending replication | Counts the number of blocks that are waiting for replication.
+Datanodes that are back online after being down reduces the number of blocks waiting for replication scheduled replication blocks | Counts the number of blocks scheduled for replication.
+This value varies from datanodes being online or offline, and the number of replicas being changed in the hdfs-site.xml(dfs.replication) under replicated blocks | Counts the number of under replicated blocks in a cluster.
+Datanodes being down or a sudden increased load on the cluster can cause under replicated blocks

 #### Chart: NameNode HDFS Capacity
 Metric Name | Metric Description
 --- | ---
-capacity total |
-capacity used |
-capacity remaining |
+capacity total | Calculates the total capacity remaining in HDFS and other distributed file systems in GB capacity used | Calculates the current capacity Usage in GB capacity remaining | Calculates the total capacity remaining in HDFS space in GB